 Practice good hygiene and sanitation in your home and at all facilities where you and your pet visit.

 Coronaviruses comprise a large family of viruses that affect humans and animals.

-The coronaviruses that cause diarrhea and respiratory symptoms in dogs are not the same, nor are they the same as the 2019 novel coronavirus currently in the news.
+The coronaviruses that cause diarrhea and respiratory symptoms in dogs are not the same, nor are they the same as SARS-CoV-2, the virus that causes COVID-19.

 References and Resources:

 An important update from our partners at Purina:

 Help Future Generations of Dogs